LCTT/TranslateProject/sources/talk/20141223 20 Linux Commands Interview Questions & Answers.md

     # dracut -f initramfs-2.x.xx-xx.el6.x86_64.img 2.x.xx-xx.el6.x86_64

-**Q:4 What is cpio command ?**
+**问:4 What is cpio command ?**

-Ans: cpio stands for Copy in and copy out.
+答: cpio stands for Copy in and copy out.
 Cpio copies files, lists and extract files to and from a archive ( or a single file).

 **Q:5 What is patch command and where to use it ?**